 Besides needing physical therapy for my new normal arm and what sometimes seems like a gazillion ongoing doctor appointments, a few other additions to my new normal are: taking an aromatase inhibitor medication for five+ years (probably ten), being even more wary of sun/sunburn, being diligent about wearing gloves when gardening because of lymphedema risk and wearing a sleeve for the same reason, recognizing that a healthy diet/exercise program is now more important than ever to try to ward of recurrence, struggling to sleep at night and learning to ask for help because of my arm limitations and other limitations as well.
 And let’s not forget, trying to get used to a whole new body now minus some very important female parts.

 This is just a tiny sampling of my list, but you get the picture.

 It’s a picture of change, acceptance and adaptation, all of which are sometimes necessary on a daily basis.

-Then there is my new blogging life, a totally new normal for me.
-A year ago, I never would have dreamed of sharing the stuff I share on my blog and now it feels, well, normal.
+Then, there’s my blogging life, a totally new normal for me.
+Before my diagnosis, I would never have dreamed of sharing stuff I share here on the blog and now it feels, well, normal.

-Finally, there are the psychological ramifications of a cancer diagnosis which are many, but the BIG one is the now constant and unwelcome “companionship” of Captain Paranoia (great name I’m borrowing from Fiesty Blue Gecko, thank you!) which of course really means learning to live with the ever lurking threat of recurrence.
+Finally, there are the psychological ramifications of a cancer diagnosis which are many, but the BIG one is the now constant and unwelcome companionship of Captain Paranoia (great name I’m borrowing from Feisty Blue Gecko, thank you!) which, of course, means learning to live with the ever-lurking threat of recurrence.

-This part can be hard, really really hard.
-Grieving for lost body parts, lost capabilities, lost relationships and old life styles can be extremely difficult.
-Truly accepting who you are is never easy and cancer can make doing this even harder.
+This part can be hard, really hard.
+Grieving for lost body parts, lost capabilities, lost relationships and just the old me, period,

 Have you found your new normal?